 5. Celestron SkyMaster Pro

-The SkyMaster Pro is a mid range pair of binoculars as it’ll cost you around $230 to purchase and for that price you do get a fairly powerful device.
+The SkyMaster Pro is a mid range pair of binoculars where you do get a fairly powerful device for its mid range price.
 The 20x magnification along with the 80mm aperture does mean the SkyMaster is more powerful than the pair of binoculars mentioned previously.

 The large objective lenses uses q BaK-4 prisms design and are fully multi-coated, utilizing Celestron’s proprietary XLT coating technology.
 This allows the lenses to be better for viewing darker objects as the coating provides better light gathering abilities and reduces reflections on the lenses to zero or at the very least close to zero.

 The SkyMaster Pro has a pretty mediocre eye relief which stands at 15.5mm so, it may not be suited for those of you who wear glasses when observing however, for those who don’t need glasses, the SkyMaster should be more than comfortable.

 The collimation process doesn’t seem to be very problematic for most and the addition of the red dot finder makes it easier to lock on objects more effectively so that’s definitely a plus.

 It’s also reasonably light weight considering its lens size then again this does make sense when you take into account the lower eye relief.
 It weighs in at only 2.27kg which is still a little heavy for longer astronomy viewings but, it should be easy to attach the SkyMaster onto a tripod to more or less resolve this problem.

 As a whole there really aren’t any major complaints users of the device have had when it comes the SkyMaster Pro’s performance which in turn makes a pretty solid mid ranger to go for.